Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Starting Particl Desktop
 ------------------------

 You have two options.
-Either startup with the launcher icon or with a terminal command.
+Either startup with the launcher icon (recommended) or with a terminal command

 Startup with Launcher
 ~~~~~~~~~~~~~~~~~~~~~